bodhiprice/bodhiprice.github.io/_posts/2021-4-3-multi-region-active-active.md

 Of couse, I'm thinking of serverless here.
 It's another in a long list of advantages serverless brings to the table.
 One of the multi-region, active-active services I built at my current job gets about 8 million requests per month.
 It has not only never gone down in the nearly two years it has been in service, it has also provided big performance benefits.

 Our target audience is the US.
 However, we get signficant (and growing) traffic from Asia.
 Prior to doing multi-region, those users were seeing some pretty lousy Time To First Byte numbers.
-And the cost to do multi-region for this service was trivial.
-The increased cost was mostly around syncing data with DynamoDB global tables.
+And the cost to do multi-region for this service was trivial and mostly related to syncing data with DynamoDB global tables.

 There are a number of tutorials I will link to below, but the basic steps to get a multi-region, active-active architecture set up on AWS are:
 1. Deploy your service/app to the desired regions.